bebo-dot-dev/m3u-epg-editor/README.md

-  --no_tvg_id, -nt      Optionally allow channels with no tvg-id attribute to be considered as valid channels --no_epg, -ne         Optionally prevent the download of and the creation of any EPG xml data --no_sort, -ns        Optionally disable all channel sorting functionality --outdirectory [OUTDIRECTORY], -d [OUTDIRECTORY]
+  --no_tvg_id, -nt      Optionally allow channels with no tvg-id attribute to be considered as valid channels --no_epg, -ne         Optionally prevent the download of and the creation of any EPG xml data --no_sort, -ns        Optionally disable all channel sorting functionality --http_for_images, -hi
+                        Optionally prevent image attributes being populated where the source contains anything other than a http url i.e. data:image uri content
+  --outdirectory [OUTDIRECTORY], -d [OUTDIRECTORY]
                         The output folder where retrieved and generated file are to be stored --outfilename [OUTFILENAME], -f [OUTFILENAME]